Multifunctional Sports Complex – Craiova

 Craiova

-Our team provided structural design services, design of the deep excavation and excavation support works and technical assistance throughout the project implementation period.
+Our team provided structural design services, deep excavation design, excavation support works, and technical assistance throughout the project implementation period.

 Address